-The Master of Arts in English Literature program at Mercy College offers a rigorous and accessible learning opportunity for lovers of literature with teaching and/or scholarly aspirations.
-Students learn advanced methodologies of literary criticism while engaging with major authors and writers whose voices deserve to be heard.
-Graduates of this 30-credit program can teach high school and college-level English, research and publish in various media or transition into doctoral work.
+The Master of Arts in English Literature program at Mercy College offers a rigorous and accessible learning opportunity for those with teaching and/or scholarly aspirations, as well as for those who hope to enrich their intellectual and creative lives.
+Students in the program learn advanced methodologies of literary criticism while engaging with major authors and writers from British, American, and other traditions.
+Graduates of this